 The number listed after the permissions indicates the link count of a file or the number of contained directory entries, for a directory.
 This number is not relevant for permissions.

 Owner and group

-After the number, two names are listed.
-In the preceding example, the names are root and mail.
+After the number of links, two names are listed.
+In the preceding example, the

-The first name is the name of the owner of the file.
+The first name indicates the owner of the file.
 The